filamentphp/filament/packages/infolists/docs/03-entries/01-getting-started.md

 These get merged onto the outer `<div>` element of each entry in that entry.

-Passing extra HTML attributes to the entry wrapper:
+You can also pass extra HTML attributes to the entry wrapper which surrounds the label, entry, and any other text:

 ```php
 use Filament\Infolists\Components\TextEntry;